Resume for Carpenter

 - Include a background of education related to carpentry, mentioning the institution and the year of completion.

-Resume for Carpenter in Grafton
+Resume for a Carpenter in Grafton

 1. Personal Information